What personal information do we collect from the people that visit our website or landing pages?

-When using our site, as appropriate, you may be asked to enter your name, email address, phone number or other details to help you with your experience.
+When using our site or landing pages, as appropriate, you may be asked to enter your name, email address, company, country or other details to help you with your experience and facilitate communication with us.

 When do we collect information?